Uniform Stability of Oscillatory Shocks for KdV-Burgers Equation: Properties of Shock Profile and Main Ideas of Proofs

-We introduce the following notation: we index the local extrema of \(\util(\x)\) from right to left.
+Now we consider the traveling wave solution $\tilde u$ for the nonlinear equation \eqref{t00}.
+To begin with, we introduce the following notation: we index the local extrema of \(\util(\x)\) from right to left.
 The rightmost extremum is denoted by \(u_0\), and the remaining extrema are indexed sequentially as \(u_1, \ u_2, \cdots\) in the order they appear when moving leftward.
 We write \(\x_i\) for the spatial location at which the value \(u_i\) is attained, so that \(\util(\x_i)=u_i\), as shown in Figure \ref{pp}.

 We then present the final main result, which elucidates the structural properties of the viscous-dispersive shock with infinite oscillations.

 \begin{theorem} Let \(\e,\d>0\) be constants and let \(u_\pm\) be given states.
 Assume that \(u_->u_+\) and